What Does Archangel Camael Mean in Divine Justice?

 The point is not to rank figures.
 It is to show why Camael answers a different question from the figures around it.

-Camael becomes misleading when a summary keeps the promise and drops the evidence.
-The first failure to watch for is this: They flatten Camael into Chamuel without explaining the severity tradition.
+The first failure to watch for: pages that flatten Camael into Chamuel without explaining the severity tradition.

 Weak Camael summaries blend Chamuel peace language with Camael severity and never ask which figure is actually speaking.